datanav/docs/hub/sesam-training-course.rst

 Course structure:
 -----------------
-The course is divided into smaller theoretical sections followed by practical examples to engage the course taker.
+The course is divided into smaller theoretical sections followed by practical examples to engage the course participant.
 This is used to ensure a tight coupling between theory and practice.

 Agenda:
 -------